TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

   possible ways of specifying the same relationship using two coefficients that result in identical predictions, even though each way results in different values for the coefficients.
-The different ways of encoding the relationship with the coefficients is called the 'contrast' used during the regression (or ANOVA).
+The different ways of encoding the relationship with the coefficients is called the **contrast** used during the regression (or ANOVA).
 One simple to interpret (and the default for unordered factor categories) contrast is the **treatment contrast**.
 In this case, `b0` is the mean of a 'reference' group (say 'A', though we can designate any group), and